BelTat/rsschool-cv/cv.md

 # Tatsiana Bialiauskaya
 ![my photo](photo.jpg)

-___________
+__________

-## Contact me
+## Contact
-Location: *Grodno, Belarys*
+*Location:* Grodno, Belarys

-Phone: *+375297827672*
+*Phone:* +375297827672

-Email: *battle2112field@mail.ru*
+*Email:* battle2112field@mail.ru

-GitHub: *BelTat*
+*GitHub:* BelTat
 ____________

 ## About me

-I'm open-minded, hardworking person which have decided to take these unbelievable opportunity- to be a frontend developer.
+I'm open-minded, hardworking person which have decided to take these incredible opportunity- to be leaning to something new.

-Determined to be a frontend developer, i'm pretty sure critical thinking and quick learning skills, willingness to learn, ability to work under pressure, good sense of humour would help me on this long difficult journey.
+I'm pretty sure critical thinking and quick learning skills, willingness to learn, ability to work under pressure, good sense of humour would help me on this long difficult journey.
 _____________

 ## Skills